with the support of

 - Sir Tim Rice, supporting carols in the street

 Music therapy plays a significant role at GOSH creating fun, interactive musical connections and building on these to achieve longer term goals.

 Many children at GOSH are seperated from their loved ones whilst undergoing treatment for serious illnesses.
 When they sing from the ward during this event, they will sing in the knowledge that their families are singing with them.

 Demelza provides hospice care for children and young people with serious or terminal conditions.

 Demelza uses music therapy to help children and their families to express emotions that are too difficult to put into words.

-We are delighted to know that children and families supported by Demelza will be taking part in Carols on the Street 2021.
+We are delighted to know that children and families supported by Demelza will be taking part in Doorstep Carols 2021.